saikumar1767/RenewableEnergyAnalytics/README.md

    - Implement dynamic charts and graphs for visualizing energy data, with filters for different energy sources and time frames.

 3. **Back-End:**
-   - Use Python with Flask to create a RESTful API.
+   - Use Python with Flask and SQLite3 to create a RESTful API.
    - Manage user authentication, energy data retrieval, and filtering by date range and energy source.
    - Store user information and energy data securely in a database.